janstrng/Evaluating-IoT-devices/Devices/Framework_2/Ecovacs.md

 | B.2.3 | The IoT-device can be isolated (ETSI 5.3) | 3 | 1 |
 | B.2.4 | The level of security and mechanism used is appropriate for the use case of secure communication(ETSI 5.5) | 4 | 2 |

+#### Reasoning for value of implementation

+B.2.1: Device make use of CoAP.
+Traffic does not seem to be encrypted, however it does not seem to be able to make use of the format.
+More research on CoAP protocol needed.

+B.2.4 : CoAP is not the best encryption method, and has some known weaknesses

 ### B3: Disclosing of vulnerability
 | Nr | Criterias | Value of consequence | Value of implementation |